What Can You Learn from Your Muscles? Learning Visual Representation from Human Interactions: Related Work

-\cite{pinto2016curious} learn a representation from interactions of a robotic arm (e.g., grasping and pushing) with different objects. \cite{chen2019visual} and \cite{weihs2019artificial} both tackle the representation learning problem by training an agent to play a game in an interactive environment. \cite{ehsani2018let} learn a representation by modeling the non-semantic movements of a dog.
+\textbf{Interaction-Based Representation Learning.} The third class of learning representations relies on cues obtained by interacting with a dynamic environment. \cite{pinto2016curious} learn a representation from interactions of a robotic arm (e.g., grasping and pushing) with different objects. \cite{chen2019visual} and \cite{weihs2019artificial} both tackle the representation learning problem by training an agent to play a game in an interactive environment. \cite{ehsani2018let} learn a representation by modeling the non-semantic movements of a dog.
 Our work falls in this category since we use human interactions for learning the representation.
 We differ from these approaches in that we use low-level observations of human interaction such as body part movements and gaze to show significant improvement over a state-of-the-art baseline across multiple low-level and high-level target tasks.